ing-bank/baker/docs/documentation/recipe_dsl.md

 # Recipe DSL

-Let's take the web shop recipe as an example.
+Let's start with the web shop recipe as an example.

 ``` java
 final Recipe webshopRecipe = new Recipe("webshop")